Model Gain-Scheduled Control Systems in Simulink

 In your Simulink model, you can implement matrix-valued gain schedules using:

-MATLAB Function block — Specify a MATLAB function that takes scheduling variables and returns matrix values.
+MATLAB Function (Simulink) block — Specify a MATLAB function that takes scheduling variables and returns matrix values.

 For the LQG controller, use either MATLAB Function blocks or Matrix Interpolation blocks to implement the time-varying matrices as inputs to a Varying Observer Form block.
 For example: